Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Large Sample Properties

-In what follows, we show that the VIM-SNIPE estimator has asymptotic variance no greater than that of SNIPE, a property generally not enjoyed by the Reg-SNIPE estimator.
+In what follows, we show that $\VIM$ has asymptotic variance no greater than that of $\SNIPE$, a property generally not enjoyed by $\Reg$.
 This mirrors a key property of \cite{Lin2013}’s estimator in the no-interference setting.